alexjasson/templechess/README.md

   the lookup table will be the occupancies with the enpassant square encoded on the back rank.
 Remember that for any given square a pawn only has a maximum of 4 possible moves.
 En passant will be encoded as a move to the side.
+For the pawn, all bits are relevant.
+For example, if we're a pawn on the b file, we want to know if we can move (attack) on file a.
 - Change BitBoard enPassant to BitRank enPassant in ChessBoard ADT
 - Change BitBoard ADT file to BitMap ADT, use BitMap in place of BitBoard
 - Have a pawnMove function that handles all pawn moves, can pass it a